 - Farms could not sell their harvests, households were ruined and businesses collapsed.

-- The US banking system collapsed because the banks were unable to recover investments, collect loans and repay depositors.
+- The US banking system collapsed because the banks could not recover investments, collect loans and repay depositors.

 - The US attempted to protect its economy in the depression by doubling the import duties, which hit the world trade badly.